 When to Update Your Landscape

 Even without starting from a blank slate, updating your landscape design can be an overwhelming project.
 Following are some situations where a landscape redesign is worth the time and may even make you money in the long run.

 The Overgrown Landscape

-Shaggy, overgrown landscaping may be causing problems you aren’t aware of, such as damaging underground water or septic pipes, gas lines or electrical cables.
+Overgrown landscaping may be causing problems you aren’t aware of, such as damaging underground water or septic pipes, gas lines, or electrical cables.
 Elevated utility lines could also be damaged by falling branches.
 An overgrown landscape will block views and could scratch your home’s siding, cause roof damage, even crack concrete in the sidewalk, driveway or patio areas.
 All of these problems can lead to very costly repairs which a thoughtfully-designed landscape can avoid.